 Immediately following the Reorganization, Healthpeak Properties, Inc. was the initial sole member and 100% owner of Healthpeak OP.
-Subsequent to the Reorganization, certain employees of the Company ("OP Unitholders") were issued noncontrolling, non-managing member units in Healthpeak OP ("OP Units").
-As of March 31, 2023, Healthpeak Properties, Inc. owned 99.6% of Healthpeak OP, with the OP Unitholders owning the remaining 0.4%.
+Subsequent to the Reorganization, certain employees of the Company ("OP Unitholders") were issued approximately 2 million noncontrolling, non-managing member units in Healthpeak OP ("OP Units").
 When certain conditions are met, the OP Unitholders have the right to require redemption of part or all of their OP Units for cash or shares of the Company's common stock, at the Company's option as managing member of Healthpeak OP.
 The per unit redemption amount is equal to either one share of the Company's common stock or cash equal to the fair value of a share of common stock at the time of redemption.
 The Company classifies the OP Units in permanent equity because it may elect, in its sole discretion, to issue shares of its common stock to OP Unitholders who choose to redeem their OP Units rather than using cash.
-None of the outstanding OP Units met the criteria for redemption as of March 31, 2023.
+None of the outstanding OP Units met the criteria for redemption as of June 30, 2023.